Capacitors are used to “Store electrical energy”, along with Resistors they make up two of the fundamental components used in electronic circuits.

 Capacitors are used in several different ways in electronic circuits:

-- Used to store charge for high-speed use or as a back-up supply in case of short power-cuts
+- Used to store charge for high-speed use or as a backup supply in case of short power-cuts

 - Capacitors can also help to eliminate supply voltage ripples.